 Creighton’s two-year accelerated JD program (AJD) allows students to earn their law degree in two years instead of three years.
 Students in the AJD program take classes in four regular semesters (fall and spring) and two summer sessions.

-Part-Time JD Program
+Reduced Schedule or Part-Time JD Program

 Dual Degree Programs